Enriched uranium: Aerodynamic processes

 Aerodynamic enrichment processes include the Becker jet nozzle techniques developed by E. W. Becker and associates using the LIGA process and the vortex tube separation process.
 These aerodynamic separation processes depend upon diffusion driven by pressure gradients, as does the gas centrifuge.
 They in general have the disadvantage of requiring complex systems of cascading of individual separating elements to minimize energy consumption.
 In effect, aerodynamic processes can be considered as non-rotating centrifuges.
 Enhancement of the centrifugal forces is achieved by dilution of UF6 with hydrogen or helium as a carrier gas achieving a much higher flow velocity for the gas than could be obtained using pure uranium hexafluoride.
 The Uranium Enrichment Corporation of South Africa (UCOR) developed and deployed the continuous Helikon vortex separation cascade for high production rate low-enrichment and the substantially different semi-batch Pelsakon low production rate high enrichment cascade both using a particular vortex tube separator design, and both embodied in industrial plant.
 A demonstration plant was built in Brazil by NUCLEI, a consortium led by Industrias Nucleares do Brasil that used the separation nozzle process.
-However all methods have high energy consumption and substantial requirements for removal of waste heat; none is currently still in use.
+All methods have high energy consumption and substantial requirements for removal of waste heat; none is currently still in use.

 Electromagnetic isotope separation

 In the electromagnetic isotope separation process (EMIS), metallic uranium is first vaporized, and then ionized to positively charged ions.
 The cations are then accelerated and subsequently deflected by magnetic fields onto their respective collection targets.
-A production-scale mass spectrometer named the Calutron was developed during World War II that provided some of the 235U used for the Little Boy nuclear bomb, which was dropped over Hiroshima in 1945.
-Properly the term 'Calutron' applies to a multistage device arranged in a large oval around a powerful electromagnet.
+A production-scale mass spectrometer named the calutron was developed during World War II that provided some of the 235U used for the Little Boy nuclear bomb, which was dropped over Hiroshima in 1945.
+Properly the term 'calutron' applies to a multistage device arranged in a large oval around a powerful electromagnet.
 Electromagnetic isotope separation has been largely abandoned in favour of more effective methods.